LiveGameDesignWorkshop/LiveGameDesignWorkshop.github.io/index.markdown

     <img src="/assets/Vie.jpg" style="width: 100px;">
   </a>
 </div>
-In a mini game jam on Live Game Design for novices, you will experiment with Vie.
+In a mini game jam on Live Game Design suitable for novices, you will experiment with Vie.
-Vie is a powerful tool for rapid game prototyping that provides real-time feedback on game mechanics.
+Vie is a powerful tool for rapid 2D game prototyping that provides real-time feedback on game mechanics.
 Receive a short demo, create your own prototype, and playtest it live!